Alex Salmond sexual harassment scandal: Publication of Sturgeon's memoirs

 Sturgeon's claims were dismissed by Salmond's supporters.
 Leader of the Alba Party Kenny MacAskill accused Sturgeon of "hypocrisy" for "blocking openness and transparency when in office" while being "supposedly candid in your autobiography".
-Former Alba general secretary Chis McEleny accused Sturgeon of "[fabricating] her own version of the truth", and that the investigation had been a "stitch up" in which several public bodies had "conspired to jail Salmond".
+Former Alba general secretary Chris McEleny accused Sturgeon of "[fabricating] her own version of the truth", and that the investigation had been a "stitch up" in which several public bodies had "conspired to jail Salmond".
 Journalist David Clegg, who had been the political editor of the Daily Record at the time, said he did not believe that there was any truth in Sturgeon's claim that Salmond had made the leak, describing it as "a conspiracy theory too far... if it was Alex Salmond who had leaked it, when I phoned him up that night to put the claims to him, he did an incredible acting job of seeming surprised and shocked."
 Former SNP minister Alex Neil demanded a retraction and an apology from Sturgeon to Salmond's widow Moira.
 Former SNP MP Joanna Cherry said in a post on X, "On her own admission Sturgeon knew about the allegations in March 2018, And the idea that Alex leaked the existence of them to the Daily Record is ludicrous."

 On 17 August 2025, the Sunday Mail reported that Moira Salmond had appointed a KC, two junior counsel, and an investigator to resume her late husband's legal action for misfeasance against the Scottish Government.
 Relatives and friends further criticised Nicola Sturgeon's account of the scandal in her memoir.
 A family friend told the Sunday Mail: "Moira is upset and angered by the continued attempts to smear Alex in the book — much of which is ridiculous and inaccurate.
 It has only strengthened her resolve to make sure that the full truth comes out and that Alex’s name is cleared."